-The ICDS (Secondary Composite Index Broadcasting) is an indicator that shows the visibility of the journal in different scientific databases of international scope, or failing in repertoires evaluation of periodicals.
+The ICDS (Secondary Composite Index Diffusion) is an indicator that shows the visibility of the journal in different scientific databases of international scope, or failing in repertoires evaluation of periodicals.
 A high ICDS means that the magazine is present on different sources of information of international relevance.
 For the calculation of ICDS the following criteria are established.

 - If the journal appears in Web of Science Core Collections (AHCI, SCIE, SSCI o ESCI) or Scopus it is assigned a score of 3,5.

 - If the journal appears in WoS classic indexes (AHCI, SCIE or SSCI) and Scopus it is assigned a score of +1.